Connection lost

 Simple Definition

-SHOP-BOOK RULE: A rule that allows original bookkeeping records to be used as evidence in court if they were made in the normal course of business and are presented by the person who maintains them.
+The shop-book rule is an exception to the hearsay rule that allows original bookkeeping records to be admitted as evidence in court.
+This is permitted if the entries were made during the ordinary course of business and the records are introduced by the person who maintains them.